Research and reports

-In an overhaul of tips and gratuity practices, the government is bringing in new laws to make it illegal for employers to withhold tips from workers.
+In an overhaul of tips and gratuity practices, a new law will make it illegal for employers to withhold tips from workers.

-While this was first consulted on in 2016 after media highlighted malpractice and unfair distribution of tips, the government has now said that they’ll bring forward the long-awaited Employment Bill.
+This issue was first consulted on in 2016 after media highlighted malpractice and unfair distribution of tips.

 Many hospitality workers earn the national minimum wage or living wage and rely on the additional boost from tips.